 This tonality represents life, offers calm and comforts the spirit, bringing peace to the person who observes it for what is considered an anti-stress color.

-This holy warrior manifests himself through the natural elements that take on the green tone, which is why it is believed that his spirit habita in the manifold
+This warrior saint manifests himself through natural elements that take on a green tone, which is why it is believed that his spirit lives in the jungle.

-Through this tone, the deity reflects youth, a divine treasure in the life of every human being and animal, marks new stages and changes, which often come withañatwo of making big and drastic decisions.
+Through this tone, the deity reflects youth, a divine treasure in the life of every human being and animal, marking new stages and changes, which are often accompanied by making great and drastic decisions.

 The night is reflected on Oggún Choro Choro's costume and eleke.